 Dramatic styling; lots of high-tech options; luxurious interior; good fuel economy; strong V6 engine

-Not as fun to drive as the first- and second-generation Muranos; big blind spot in the rear-quarter panel; high price with options added
+Not as fun to drive as the old Murano; big blind spot in the rear quarter panel; high price with options added

-If you can live without a power driver's seat, a panoramic sunroof and safety features such as blind spot monitoring, we think the base S model is a great value.
-Even with AWD, the price still stays right around $34,000.
-If you can't live without the aforementioned goodies, go for the SL with the Technology package.
+If you can live without a power driver's seat, panoramic sunroof and the available safety features to help with blind spot detection and collision warning, we think the base S model is a great value.
+Even with all-wheel drive, the price still stays right around $35,000.
+If you can't live without the goodies mentioned above, go for the Platinum with the Technology Package.
+It's only about $2,000 more than the SL, and at this price point the difference in your monthly payment will hardly be noticeable.
+Find a Nissan Murano for sale

-The Murano SV ($35,485 FWD, $37,085 AWD) adds roof rails, fog lights, a leather-wrapped steering wheel, blind spot monitoring, rear cross-traffic alert, remote engine start, an 8-way power driver's seat with power lumbar control and a 4-way power passenger seat.
+The Murano SV ($33,505, FWD; $35,105, AWD) adds the Navigation Package, roof rails, fog lights, a leather-wrapped steering wheel, 8-way power driver seat with power lumbar control, 4-way power passenger seat, HD radio and a USB/iPod interface.

-The Murano Platinum ($44,575 FWD, $46,175 AWD) comes loaded and includes a heated power tilt-and-telescopic steering wheel, heated rear seats, 20-in alloy wheels, heated and cooled front seats, Safety Shield 360, traffic sign recognition and a dual-pane panoramic sunroof.
+The Murano Platinum ($39,885, FWD; $41,485, AWD) comes pretty loaded and includes a heated steering wheel, heated rear seats, a power tilt-telescopic steering wheel, 20-in alloy wheels, heated and cooled front seats and LED low-beam headlights.

 |Basic||3 Years/36,000 Miles|